infretis/infentory/infinit_nh3_inversion/README.md

 lamres = 0.005
 ```

 * `cstep` is the current infinit itreation we are on. `cstep = -1` lets infinit know that we do not have initial paths, and that a `load/` folder is absent.
-Infinit will therefore first generate a [0-] and a [0+] path from the initial configuration (under the hood it uses `inft generate_zero_paths` and then copies the [0+] path N worker times).
+Infinit will therefore first generate a [0-] and a [0+] path from the initial configuration (under the hood, it uses `inft generate_zero_paths` and then copies the [0+] path N worker times).
 If we had a `load/` folder containing some initial paths from e.g. a long MD simulation, we could pass that to infinit as well, but then having `cstep = 0`.
 * `initial_conf` is the initial configuration we will generate the [0-] and [0+] paths from by propagating forwards and backwards until we hit the interface and have 1 valid path.
 Then, the last point is extended and another path created, giving a valid [0-] and [0+] path.
 * `steps_per_iter` tells how many infretis steps we should run before updating the interfaces.
 In our case, `[40, 80, ...]` means __after__ generating the [0-] and [0+] path, we will run 40 infretis steps (cstep = 0), then update the interfaces, fill these with new initial paths from the previous simulation, and the do another infretis simulation with 80 steps (cstep = 1).
 * `pL` is the local crossing probability between the interfaces infinit will place.
 So during the interface updates, new interfaces are placed based on the crossing probability estimate using all data from the previous infretis simulations.
 Often we would like pL = 0.3, but it could also be higher if we have available a large number of workers.